noahehall/theBookOfNoah/architecture/rdbms_database_design.md

          - for each `n-ary` (>2) relationship, create a new relation to represent the relationship
          - the primary key of the new relation is a combination of the primary key sof hte participating entities that hold the N (many) side
          -

 ### data types
    - `null`
       - either unknown or inapplicable or missing
       - does not mean zero/blank
       - not permitted in primary key
       - a

 # security

 ## access
    - `read-only`
    - `read and write`

 # backup and recovery

 # database design
    - `data model`
       - a collection of concepts or notations for describing data, data relationships, data semantics and data constraints
       - most data models also include a set of basic operations for manipulating data in the database
+   - avoiding anomalies
+      - ensure that all tables are normalized by understandinng functional dependencies

 ## degrees of data abstraction
    - in decreasing levels of abstraction